For the nightshade free yellow curry paste:

 For the yellow curry noodle bowls:

 SMOOSH: Add the minced shallot, grated ginger, minced lemongrass & garlic and the coarse salt to a wide mouthed Mason jar or the container that came with your immersion blender.
 Use the immersion blender to roughly chop & mash up the aromatics until you have a rough mixture.
 Add the oil & fish sauce, then continue to blend together into a not-completely-smooth paste.
-Add the galangal or ginger, cilantro leaves, dried basil and turmeric, then blend together until you have a thick but not lumpy curry paste mixture.
+Add the galangal or ginger, cilantro leaves, Thai basil and turmeric, then blend together until you have a thick but not lumpy curry paste mixture.
 Set aside.

 SOFTEN: Heat the oil over low-medium in a dutch oven and add the diced onion.
 Cook, stirring often, until the onion is softening and translucent, about 8 minutes or so.
 Add the curry paste (if you like things on the milder side, start off without about half) and fry for a minute or so until fragrant.
 Add the diced yellow squash and cook until just beginning to soften but not browning.